Board of Directors

-Technical Education Magazine ONLINE and IN PRINT, encourages, enlightens and inspires educators in the Technical, Technology, Industrial, Vocational, and Pre-Engineering Fields.
+Technical Education Magazine ONLINE and IN PRINT, encourages, enlightens and inspires educators in the Technical, Technology, S.T.E.M.
+Education, Industrial, Vocational, and Pre-Engineering Fields.
 Leaders of Industry ensure continued relevance to our audience needs.
 Over 160,00 Professionals in 14,750 School Districts are influenced by our service.
 Total coverage of the Technical Programs is in Junior College, Vocational Schools, High Schools and Middle Schools.

 There are a number of serious concerns that us here, at Technical Education Magazine would like to address and that we hope to alleviate.

 A recent report of the Education Development Committee (EDVC) identified three issues that “drive the need" for quality, standards-based technical education: